caudebert/LiverICG-CompartmentModel/README.md

 make
 make install
 ```
-2/ make a root level to compile the code
+2/ make at root level

 ### How to compile and run

-Once the requiered librairies the code can be compile and run.
+Once the requiered librairies the code can be compiled and run.

 to compile :
 ```console